cjacker/opensource-toolchain-ch32v/README.md

 **NOTE: below steps can also rescue a bricked WCH-LinkE.**

-If accidently programing wrong firmware to target board, the SWDIO/SWCLK pins may be occupied for other purpose, or system core clock set to wrong value, the ch32v may not be probed and programmed by WCH-LinkE anymore.
+If accidently programing wrong firmware to target board, the SWDIO/SWCLK pins may be occupied for other purpose, the target board may not be probed and programmed by WCH-LinkE anymore.

-Please check ISP mode first, it may still work.
-If the target board don't have ISP port or ISP not works anymore, you have a bricked CH32V now...
+Please try to activate ISP mode first, it may still work.
+If the target board don't have ISP port exported or ISP not works anymore, you have a bricked CH32V now...

-To rescue a bricked CH32V, you need erase all code flash.
+To rescue a bricked CH32V, you need to erase all code flash.

 ## Clear all code flash by pin NRST